lipikakalson/WGS-Preprocessing/README.md

-# PhD-summary
+# ANEMONE
-This readme file is a summary of the things we did so far for the aim 1 of my PhD.
+This readme file is a summary of the things we did so far for the ANEMONE WGS.

 We did following steps so far:
 1. Selection of Patients <br>